Unreimbursed Medical (URM)

 - 2 1/2 month extension – plans offering this extension have 14 1/2 months to incur the expenses for the plan year.
 Example: if your plan year is January 1, 2016 – December 31, 2016 you would have until March 15, 2017 to incur the expense.
 This offers relief, should you still have unspent funds at the end of the plan year.

-- Rollover – plans offering a rollover, allow participants (with left over funds at the end of the plan year) to roll over an amount specified by the plan, not to exceed $500.
+- Rollover – plans offering a rollover, allow participants (with left over funds at the end of the plan year) to roll over an amount specified by the plan, not to exceed 20% of the annual maximum for the plan year.
 Monies left over the amount specified by the plan, will be forfeited.
 If you incur an expense during your plans run out period (that is the period your plan allows you submit receipts that incurred during the plan year, usually 30 or 60 days after the plan year ends), the money will be deducted from the new plan year first.
 Only after the new plan year funds have been exhausted, will the plan use any of your prior year money.
 After the run period has ended, the left over funds, up to the amount allowed by the plan, will rollover to the new plan year.

 - Final pay deduction – plans with this feature, require 12 months participation.
 If you terminate during the plan year, your employer will deduct from your salary (pre-taxed) any unpaid election for the plan year.
 You will continue to be a participant, and have until the end of the coverage period to incur the expense and (30) days after the coverage period to submit your receipts.
 This applies to Unreimbursed Medical participants only.